Tiborg

-Tiborg (born 27 July 1980), also known as Julien Thomas, is a French singer-songwriter, musician, record producer and DJ.
+Julien Thomas (born 27 July 1980), known professionally as Tiborg, is a French singer-songwriter, musician, record producer and DJ.

 Biography

-Tiborg learned early-on how to play instruments like the piano, the drums and the saxophone.
+Julien Thomas learned early-on how to play instruments like the piano, the drums and the saxophone.
 Tiborg also took a particular interest in singing and at age 15 took classes in both jazz and operatic vocal techniques, earning a diploma at 19 from the Conservatoire of Music.